akveo/react-native-eva-icons/DEV_DOCS.md

 ### Generate Icons

-Run `npm run clean:lib && npm start`.
+Run `npm run clean:lib && npm run generate`.
 This will cleanup generated sources and replace it with a new one.

 ### Creating a Playground Demo

+If you're working on a feature which can affect UI please create a short demo on it in a playground app.
+To do that, simply create React component demonstrating this feature in ./playground/showcase dir.

+Before running an app make sure you have generated icons in a ./lib dir so application can resolve it.

+To run a playground application use `npm start`.